tomer-ben-david-archive/tomer-ben-david-archive.github.io/_posts/2014-06-23-honey-i-lost-the-api-project.md

 I'm taking you as a serious developer transitioning into a more `fp` language, like `scala`.
 However if you have transitioned to `scala`.
 So in scala we are very used to having `traits` everywhere, and hell, i mean everywhere.
 Not a single `impl` without an `interface`.
 However if you noticed then in 99% of cases the traits are in same `files` as the implementations.
-Not to mentioned you have the 'sealed` option which will force you to have it in same file.
+Not to mentioned you have the `sealed` option which will force you to have it in same file.
 And thus the `-api` `-impl` is gone.
 So lets acknowledge it at least.

 We have disregarded the sepration between the `-api` and `-impl` because we use traits all over the place.
 And you know what?